Grand Lodge of North Carolina: Early Freemasonry in North Carolina

 There are several stories or ‘legends' about masonic lodges in coastal colonial towns like Brunswick Town (near the mouth of the Cape Fear River), or Masonborough (near Masonboro Inlet), but none of these have been substantiated with definitive evidence.

 The oldest known lodge in the province was Saint John's Lodge, No, 213, in Wilmington.
 It was noted on the roster of the Premier Grand Lodge of England on 27 June 1754 as having paid for its constitution.
 Its minutes from this period do not survive.
 However, there are references to the lodge in wills and other documents.

 According to the cover of a sermon delivered at Christ's Church in New Bern in 1755 for the "Master, Wardens and Brethren of the New Bern Lodge of the Ancient and Honorable Fraternity of Free and Accepted Masons," a lodge had been established at that location.

-Some time before 10 Dec 1764, the Grand Lodge of Massachusetts chartered the First Lodge in Pitt County, or Crown Point Lodge No. 30 (the latter is how it was listed on the Massachusetts roll, the former is how it was styled locally).
+Some time before 10 Dec 1764, the Grand Lodge of Massachusetts (Styled then as Saint John's Grand Lodge of Massachusetts) chartered First Lodge in Pitt County, or Crown Point Lodge (the former is how it was listed on the Massachusetts roll, the latter is how it was styled locally).
 This lodge went extinct during the American Revolution.

 Buffalo Lodge was chartered 23 Dec 1766 and was on Buffalo Creek near the now extinct Bute County Courthouse.
 It was chartered by Blandford Lodge in St. Petersburg, Virginia.
 This lodge fell dormant during the revolution but was revived in Warrenton and then styled "Blandford-Bute Lodge" in 1782.
 Nothing was known about this lodge until its minute book was accidentally stumbled upon in a dilapidated barn in Warren County in 1916.

 Some time before 1784, Union Lodge was chartered in the area of Fayetteville.
 One year earlier, the towns of Cross Creek and Campbellton merged to create Fayetteville.
 Records of Union's existence during this time are scant.
 It is not known which of the two towns the lodge was in.
 Its parent affiliation is unknown, but suggested to be the Grand Lodge of Scotland, possibly due to density of Scottish immigrants who settled in the area throughout the 18th century.

 The earliest mention of a lodge working in Salisbury was in a 1775 will of William Temple Coles, an Irishman who left a half acre lot in the town to the citizens for a burial ground, half of which was reserved for "the Society of Freemasons."
 By 1779, one of the town's thoroughfares was named "Freemason Street," indicative of the lodge's probable location.
 The lodge at Salisbury, later called Old Cone Lodge, remained the most frontier lodge in North Carolina until the mid-1790s.

 Finally, the last known working lodge in this early time period was Royal White Hart Lodge in Elk Marsh, near Halifax, NC.
 This lodge was active when Joseph Montfort arrived in the area and started attending.
 Its parent affiliation is unknown.